Event Type Field Trip

 -

-This trip is ACCESSIBLE for those with mobility issues.
+This trip is accessible for those with mobility issues.

 COVID Guidelines: We will follow the current guidelines for the county where the program takes place.